AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/create-paths-calc-columns.md

 * The **primary key** we want to use is **customers.customerid**, or the c**ustomer ID** column in the **customers** table.
 * The **foreign key** we want to use is **orders.customerid**, or the **customer ID** column in the **orders** table.

-Now we'll walk you through actually creating the path.
+Now we will walk you through actually creating the path.

 1. Click **Data > Data Warehouse**.
 1. In the table list, click the table you want to create the column in.
 In our example, it is the **customers** table.